dotnet/docs/docs/csharp/linq/how-to-extend-linq.md

 ### `ChunkExtensions` class

-In the presented code, of `ChunkExtensions` class implementation, the `while(true)`, loop in the `ChunkBy` method, iterates through source sequence and create a copy of each Chunk.
-On each pass, the iterator advances to the first element of the next "Chunk", represented by [`Chunk`](#chunk-class) class, in the source sequence.
+In the presented code of the `ChunkExtensions` class implementation, the `while(true)` loop in the `ChunkBy` method iterates through source sequence and creates a copy of each Chunk.
+On each pass, the iterator advances to the first element of the next "Chunk", represented by a [`Chunk`](#chunk-class) object, in the source sequence.
 This loop corresponds to the outer foreach loop that executes the query.
 In that loop, the code does the following actions:

 1. Get the key for the current Chunk and assign it to `key` variable.
 The source iterator consumes the source sequence until it finds an element with a key that doesn't match.
 1. Make a new Chunk (group) object, and store it in `current` variable.
 It has one GroupItem, a copy of the current source element.
 1. Return that Chunk.
 A Chunk is an `IGrouping<TKey,TSource>`, which is the return value of the [`ChunkBy`](#chunk-class) method.
 The Chunk only has the first element in its source sequence.
 The remaining elements are returned only when the client code foreach's over this chunk.
 See `Chunk.GetEnumerator` for more info.
-1. Check to see if
+1. Check to see if:
-   1. the chunk has a copy of all its source elements or
+   - The chunk has a copy of all its source elements, or
-   1. the iterator reached the end of the source sequence.
+   - The iterator reached the end of the source sequence.
 1. When the caller has enumerated all the chunk items, the `Chunk.GetEnumerator` method has copied all chunk items.
 If the `Chunk.GetEnumerator` loop didn't enumerate all elements in the chunk, do it now to avoid corrupting the iterator for clients that might be calling it on a separate thread.

 ### `Chunk` class